5 Surprising Health Benefits of Infrared Heating

 Complete body thermal radiation has also been found to be helpful in treating depression and Lyme disease.

-*Thermal therapy is carefully controlled and performed by medical professionals and usually utilizes a far infrared sauna or bodysuit.
+*Thermal therapy is carefully controlled and performed by medical professionals usually using an infrared sauna or bodysuit.

 Research by NASA has shown that (far) infrared heat on the cardiovascular system promoted healthy hearts in astronauts while in outer space.
 And if it’s good enough for NASA then it’s good enough for me.